arasHi87/RaitoNoberu/README.md

                         set your wenku password --anonymous, -am      this will not store your account --path SAVE_PATH      set download path
+  --number DOWNLOAD_NUMBER
+                        set number you want to download, default is download all
   -w                    set type to wenku
   -e                    set type to epubsite
 ```